Cockatrice/Cockatrice/.github/CONTRIBUTING.md

 ### TODO list around new main releases ###

- - [Write a `Release Draft`](https://github.com/Cockatrice/Cockatrice/releases/new) on github with all changes since the last main release
+ - [Write a `Release Draft`](https://github.com/Cockatrice/Cockatrice/releases/new) on GitHub with all changes since the last main release
  - [Build newest strings](#step-2-updating-_ents-files) and upload them to transifex --> Give translators some time to update them
  - [Fetch newest translations](#step-5-fetch-new-translations-from-transifex) from transifex and create a PR for them

- - **Final commit:** push a PR which adds the `Release Name` and `Version Number` in the `About` window
+ - **Final commit:** push a PR which adds the `Release Name` in the `About` window
- - Release on github (aka remove the `Draft` label and append builds for all platforms)
+ - Release on GitHub (aka remove the `Draft` label and append builds for all platforms)
- - Push a PR which immediately removes the `Release Name` and `Version Number` again to not have them in continous development builds
+ - Push a PR which immediately removes the `Release Name` again to not have them in continous development builds
  <br>

  - Check if the download links on our official [website](https://cockatrice.github.io) are automatically updated
- - Announce the new release (reddit, twitter...)
+ - Announce the new release ([reddit](https://www.reddit.com/r/Cockatrice/), twitter...)
  <br>

  - Create a new milestone & project for the next followup release